Towards Opening the Black Box of Neural Machine Translation: Source and Target Interpretations of the Transformer: Analysis

 \subsection{Multilingual Model Analysis}

 We analyze the behaviour of the multilingual model in different language pairs of \textsc{Flores-101} dataset.
 We include in the analysis high-resource languages, English (En), Spanish (Es), and French (Fr) and low-resource languages, Zulu (Zu) and Xhosa (Xh).
-High-resource languages have been defined in \cite{flores101} as languages with available bi-text data beyond one hundred million and low-resource languages are those with less than one million samples.
+High-resource languages have been defined in \cite{goyal-etal-2022-flores} as languages with available bi-text data beyond 100M samples, and low-resource languages are those with less than 1M.

-In \cref{fig:alti_nmt_multilingual} it is shown an example for the Es$\rightarrow$En pair in the multilingual model.
-We observe an almost uniform contribution of the source and target language tags across different outputs.
-The only drop in its contribution seems to happen when translating proper nouns (e.g., "Mr. Williams") or anglicisms (e.g., "hobby"), which is observed for other language pairs too (\cref{sec:appx_examples}), and repeated across the dataset.
-We hypothesize that the model doesn't need to rely on the language tag since these words appear in corpus across different languages.
+\Cref{fig:alti_nmt_multilingual} shows an Es-En example in the multilingual model.
+We observe an almost uniform contribution of the language tags across different outputs.
+The only drop in its contribution seems to happen when translating proper nouns (e.g., "Mr. Williams") or anglicisms (e.g., "hobby"), which is observed for other language pairs too (\Cref{sec:appx_examples}), and repeated across the dataset.
+We hypothesize that the model doesn't need to rely on the language tag since these words appear across different languages.
 Dependencies between generated tokens are also observed, the prediction "for" relies on "thanks", "Williams" on "Mr." and "into" on "\underline{introduc}ing".
-The same example can be found in \cref{sec:appx_examples} for En-Zu and Zu-En pairs.
+The same example can be found in \Cref{sec:appx_examples} for En-Zu and Zu-En pairs.

 Figure \ref{fig:src_contrib_flores} shows results of the source sentence contribution for En-Zu, En-Xh, En-Fr and En-Es pairs.
-We observe similar source contribution patterns between the high resource pairs, and between those pairs involving a low-resource language.
+We observe similar source contribution patterns between the high-resource pairs, and between those pairs involving a low-resource language.
 However, in the low-resource scenario, the source contribution is remarkably lower when translating from English.
-We hypothesize that, when the low-resource language is in the target prefix, the model tends to behave similarly to when it hallucinates (\cref{fig:perturbed_boxplot}), ignoring the source.
-But, when a high-resource language (En) is in the target prefix, it is less likely to lose track of the source and, thus, less prone to enter in hallucination mode.
-Low-resource language sentences in the target side may be seen for the model as target prefix perturbations (\cref{sec:hallucinations}), although further research is required.
+We hypothesize that, when the low-resource language is in the target prefix, the model tends to behave similarly to when it hallucinates (\Cref{fig:perturbed_boxplot}), ignoring the source.
+But, when a high-resource language (En) is in the target prefix, it is less likely to lose track of the source and, thus, less prone to enter hallucination mode.
+Low-resource language sentences in the target side may be seen by the model as target prefix perturbations (\Cref{sec:hallucinations}), although further research is required.